spleen1981/retroarch-kodi-addon-CoreELEC/README.md

    - **Matching is device-opportunistic with a family-wide fallback.** From `COREELEC_ARCH` (`Amlogic-ng.arm`) the host builds its candidate list `[Amlogic-ng.arm, Amlogic-any.arm]` — it prefers an AppImage tagged with its exact `<device>.<arch>`, otherwise falls back to `Amlogic-any.<arch>`.
 So an `Amlogic-ne` box (candidates `[Amlogic-ne.arm, Amlogic-any.arm]`) runs the `Amlogic-any.arm` build fine even though no `Amlogic-ne`-specific build exists.
 The generic is family-scoped (never a bare arch), so it can't be picked up by a different SoC.
    - **Manual install (easy):** download the AppImage asset for your family/arch from the releases page and copy it — over Samba is fine — into **`/storage/.update`** (the *Update* network share) or **`/storage/downloads`**.
 On the next launch the add-on imports it automatically: a host-matching build is moved into the AppImage folder and a toast confirms how many were imported; any `retroarch-*.AppImage` for a different family/arch sitting there is removed, with a second toast counting the rejected ones.
 You don't need to find the deep userdata path.
 (You can also drop the file straight into the AppImage folder above if you prefer.)
 Only `retroarch-*.AppImage` files are touched — OS update tarballs in `/storage/.update` are left alone.
    - **Compatibility:** the add-on declares a minimum AppImage version it can run.
 If the installed package is too old, the add-on offers to delete it and download the matching one.
 AppImages whose target is not one of the host's candidates are ignored.
 The add-on keeps a single active build per box (older/duplicate ones are pruned after a download or import).
+   - **Online Updater:** RetroArch's built-in Online Updater is intentionally disabled.
+Cores, assets, overlays, shaders, databases and system files are distributed through the AppImage package and add-on update mechanism instead, ensuring a consistent and reproducible installation.
    - **Runtime:** the AppImage uses the fuse2 runtime and needs `libfuse.so.2` on the host (present on CoreELEC).
 It mounts via the kernel FUSE module; CEC and controller-shutdown helpers run from inside the same mount.

 ## Updates

-A single **Auto-update** setting (and the manual **Check for updates** action) covers both streams, because each release ships the add-on ZIP and the AppImage together:
+A single **Auto-update** setting (and the manual **Check for updates** action) covers both update streams.
+Add-on ZIP and RetroArch AppImage releases may be published together or independently; the updater handles each stream separately:

    1. The add-on ZIP is checked first.
 If newer, it is installed and Kodi restarts; the freshly-installed add-on then continues.
    2. The RetroArch package (AppImage) is checked next: a missing or too-old one is always handled, and when checking, a newer compatible one is offered.
 Download shows a progress bar and ends with a "package updated" notification.

+## Versioning

+Add-on and AppImage versions are tracked independently.

+A newer add-on release may continue using an older compatible AppImage release, and a newer AppImage release may require only a minimum compatible add-on version.
+Compatibility is enforced through the update manifest (`updates.xml`) using the `requires_appimage` and `requires_addon` version checks.

 ## Settings/features
    - Boot the system to RetroArch instead of Kodi.